“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 I have only just begun to feel comfortable in Merida.
-For most of the first four years (October 2015 to August 2019) in Merida, I spent only three to six months here.
+I spent three to six months here in Merida for most of the first four years (October 2015 to August 2019).
 Even then, I spent most of that time working on my house.

-I bought my house in Merida after spending five years mostly on the road.
-I loved moving all the time.
-It was hard to settle down in one place.
-I never enjoyed working on a house even in the USA.
-It was even more difficult to work on a house in Merida.
+I bought my house in Merida after spending five years on the road.
+I loved moving all the time, and settling down in one place was hard.
+I never enjoyed working on a house, even in the USA, and working on a home in Merida was even more challenging.

 Living in Merida Full-Time

-Partly for these reasons (and also financial ones), I decided to live full time (at least nine months a year) in Merida starting in August 2019.
+Partly for these reasons (and financial ones), I decided to live full-time (at least nine months a year) in Merida starting in August 2019.

 I am happy in Merida.
-I have made many friends.
-It feels more and more like my home.
+I have made many friends, and it feels more and more like my home.
 The more time I spend in Merida, the more I rediscover that it is a magical place.

 I have developed a nuanced view of life in Merida.
 No place is perfect.
 With time, I see that my issues with living in Merida have both good and bad sides.

-I know that many expats (both in Merida and other expat communities worldwide) share many of the same issues.
-I think, like me, most expats can succeed in their new life if they develop a balanced perspective.
+Many expats (both in Merida and other expat communities worldwide) share many issues.
+Like me, most expats can succeed in their new life if they develop a balanced perspective.

+Most expats, like me, are blessed to choose where and how we live, and with time and patience, we will make extraordinary lives in our new homes.
 The following list contains the issues that I have (or did have) with Merida.
-As I hope you will see, most of these issues are small.
-The issues also have both a good and bad side.
-Most expats, like me, are blessed to choose where and how we live.
-With time and patience, we will make great lives in our new home.
+As I hope you will see, most of these issues are minor, and the problems also have both a good and bad side.

 An Analysis of the Cons of Living in Merida (Why Many Cons are Not So Bad After All)

-- It is very hot.
-From March to October, the high temperature on most days exceeds 33 degrees centigrade or 93 degrees Fahrenheit.
-However, the heat does not bother me because of air conditioning.
+- It is scorching.
+The high temperature exceeds 33 degrees centigrade or 93 degrees Fahrenheit on most days from March to October.
+However, the heat does not bother me because of the air conditioning.
 Most expats in Merida have a pool.
-I do not; however, I use the pool at the Hyatt around once a week.
-I pay around $85 a year for a membership that includes one free meal, one night free in the hotel, discounts on all the hotel’s bars and restaurants, and unlimited access to the pool.
+I do not, however.
 Merida is also only thirty minutes from the Gulf of Mexico in Progreso.